mozilla-services/heka/docs/source/config/splitters/index.rst

 	written as a string to the Message payload.
 Defaults to false in most cases, but defaults to true for the HekaFramingSplitter, which is almost always used with the ProtobufDecoder.
-- buffer_size (uint, optional):
+- min_buffer_size (uint, optional):
-	The size, in bytes, of the internal buffer that the SplitterRunner will use for buffering data streams.
-Defaults to 8KiB.
+	The initial size, in bytes, of the internal buffer that the SplitterRunner will use for buffering data streams.
+Must not be greater than the globally configured max_message_size.
+Defaults to 8KiB, although certain splitters may specify a different default.

 Available Splitter Plugins
 ==========================